Crimson Glory

-Crimson Glory was an American heavy metal band that formed in 1983 in Sarasota, Florida.
-They started in 1979 under the monikers 'Pierced Arrow', then 'Beowulf', before settling on Crimson Glory.
-The classic line-up consisted of vocalist Midnight, guitarists Jon Drenning and Ben Jackson, bassist Jeff Lords, and drummer Dana Burnell.
-With that line-up, they rose to international fame in the mid-1980s and were considered one of the pioneers of the American progressive metal movement, along with Queensrÿche, Dream Theater, Fates Warning and Watchtower.
-During their career, they released four studio albums and one EP.
+Crimson Glory is an American heavy metal band that was formed in 1983 in Sarasota, Florida, USA.
+It started in 1979 under the name Pierced Arrow, then Beowulf, before settling on Crimson Glory.
+The classic line-up consisted of the vocalist Midnight, guitarists Jon Drenning and Ben Jackson, bass guitarist Jeff Lords and drummer Dana Burnell.
+With that lineup, the band rose to international fame in the mid-1980s and was considered one of the pioneers of the American progressive metal movement, along with Queensrÿche, Dream Theater, Fates Warning and Watchtower.
+During its career, the band released four studio albums and one EP.

 Biography

 Background and formation (1979-1983)

-Crimson Glory was formed in Sarasota, Florida in 1979 under the name Pierced Arrow.
+Crimson Glory was formed in Sarasota, Florida, in 1979 under the name Pierced Arrow.
 Pierced Arrow's line-up consisted of Tony Wise on vocals, Bernardo Hernandez and Ben Jackson on guitars, Glen Barnhardt on bass (later replaced by Jeff Lords), and Dana Burnell on drums.
 Hernandez and Lords were replaced by Chris Campbell and John Colemorgan respectively in late 1981, and in early 1982, the band changed its name to Beowulf.
 In 1983, the band changed bassists, guitarists and vocals.
 Lords rejoined, Chris Campbell was replaced by Jon Drenning and Tony Wise by Mark Ormes.
 Later Mark Ormes left and while searching for a singer, the group found an old school mate of Jeff Lords, John Patrick McDonald (later known as Midnight), singing on the beach.
 They later changed their name to Crimson Glory after a rose hybrid.

-Wise later surfaced in the band Tyger Tyger, and also released a solo album "Germania" before his death from diabetes in 2012.
+Wise later surfaced in the band Tyger Tyger, and also released a solo album, Germania, before his death from diabetes in 2012.

 Crimson Glory (1983–1987)

 They rehearsed for four years before recording their self-titled debut album, produced by Dan Johnson, on Par Records in 1986.
-This would later be re-issued after signing on with their new label, Roadrunner Records (then called Roadracer Records).
-Tight dual-lead harmonies and soaring vocals would feature prominently on this release.
+This was later re-issued after signing on with their new label, Roadrunner Records (then called Roadracer Records).
+Tight dual-lead harmonies and soaring vocals feature prominently on this release.
 They later toured Europe in support of Celtic Frost and Anthrax.
 They played at the 1987 Hammersmith Odeon.

 In an era of sound-and-lookalike metal bands, Crimson Glory's goal was to be immediately identifiable from the others, so they wore full-face metallic silver masks.
-They used them on-stage, as well as for all photo shoots and public appearances.
+They used them on stage, as well as for all photo shoots and public appearances.
 Vocalist Midnight was the exception to this, as his mask left his mouth uncovered.

 Transcendence (1988–1989)

-Their next release, Transcendence was released under Roadrunner Records in Europe and MCA Records in the United States.
-It contained the song Lonely, which was their first hit-single and music video.
+Their next release, Transcendence, was released under Roadrunner Records in Europe and MCA Records in the United States.
+It contained the song "Lonely", which was their first hit single and music video.

 Transcendence was a landmark in the genre, often cited as one of the greatest progressive metal albums of all time, best metal albums of the decade, and an influence by many bands like Cage, Triosphere and Rhapsody of Fire.
 The album garnered them much praise and attention, both at home and abroad.
 They were on the cover of Kerrang! magazine in May 1989.